TLP-R3D/9-5-Ransomware-Time-Zone-Analysis-Script/README.md

 # 9-5-Ransomware-Time-Zone-Analysis-Script

-A Python project to detect potential operating hours of ransomware groups by analyzing their leak-site post timestamps.
+A Python project to detect potential operating hours of ransomware groups by analyzing their leak-site post times.
 It fetches data from Ransomware.live, stores it in a local SQLite database, and calculates a “9–5 Match Score” for each group—indicating how often they post within local 9 AM to 5 PM.
 By testing every UTC offset (–12 to +12), the script identifies the best-fitting time zone for each group, then lists likely countries/regions for that offset.
 Although this is a heuristic approach, it can offer strong clues when combined with other threat intelligence.

 Features: